DataBranner/RegexBlaster/README.md

 To quit at any time, hit the ESC (escape) key.

-To use strings of a given length, use the option `-l` or `--length` followed by an integer:
+To use strings of a given length, use the option `-l` or `--length` followed by an integer.
+For instance, for two-character strings, use:

-    python CODE/regex_regex_blaster.py -l 2 # for two-character strings
+    python CODE/regex_regex_blaster.py -l 2

 This is a proof of concept; I'd be very grateful for suggestions and criticism.